kamir/ghc/README.md

   mvn org.gephi:gephi-maven-plugin:run
 ```

-Have fun with Gephi and all you huge graphs!
+Have fun with Gephi and all your huge graphs!